modernassembly/Boilerplatr/README.md

 ## About

 Everyone's coming out with their own frameworks, but there isn't a standard way of finding and using them.
 Once a developer has created their framework, they shouldn't be hassled with creating a scaffold generator for it.
 By the time they've finished that, they're already onto a new framework.
-Boilerplatr is a simple package mananger built on nodejs to allow you to get up and running with *quickly*, with as little as possible overhead.
+Boilerplatr is built on top of [NPM](https://npmjs.org/) to allow you to get up and running with *quickly*, with as little as possible overhead.

 *Note: the term `boilers` below will refer to the template files a user creates to work with boilerplatr*